 2. All officer and pitchers must become members of the National Horseshoe Pitchers Association.

 3. Membership requirements shall be payment of annual TNHPA and NHPA dues and sportsmanlike conduct.

 4. The dues of the association per member annually shall be set by the membership and shall include the cost of membership in the National Horseshoe Pitchers Association, the State membership, and liability insurance.

 5. All tournaments sponsored by the Tennessee Horseshoe Pitchers Association shall be sanctioned.

-9. World Tournament entry fees will be paid for State Singles Champions that choose to attend the next World tournament.
+10. World Tournament entry fees will be paid for State Singles Champions that choose to attend the next World tournament.
 This includes Men's, Women's, Elder's, and Junior Champions. ( voted 2014) Effective 1/2021 the World Tournament entries will no longer be paid by TNHPA.

 TOURNAMENT STARTING TIME: